la2050/archive/_projects/2016/virtual-reality-in-blue-linking-the-next-generation-police-officers-to-the-communities-in-la.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita","Measures of cultural and global economic influence (“soft power”)"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+project_proposal_description: >-
+  Impact Hub Los Angeles is serving as a convener for a collaborative project between the City of Los Angeles Personnel Department, Woodbury University's Interdisciplinary Studies Department and immersive technologies consultancy, FutureSculpt focused on activating a wider base of constituents to participate in public safety.
+The intent of this project is to change public perception and help create law enforcement that is reflective of the community it protects.
+project_areas:
+  - City of Los Angeles
 project_proposal_best_place: >-
   Today, Los Angeles is one of the most ethnically and geographically diverse cities in the country.
 Its residents speak 224 languages and live in diverse